Ugh-that-guy/teveller/Teveller-CRB.md

 (World), located in hex (hex number) of the (name) subsector, has a diameter of (diameter) km and a surface gravity of (gravity) g.
 The atmosphere is (atmosphere type).
 The surface is covered with (hydrographics)% water/fluid (select one).
 The world has (population) citizens governed by a (government type).
 The government imposes a Law Level of (law level) restricting (law level restrictions) weapons.
 The average technology is (tech level).
 Trade is supported with a Class (starport class) starport and (bases) bases.
 The world has the following trade codes (trade codes). (add details, history, or other setting specific information).

 NPC Presentation Format
-Below is the default NPC stat bloc for Cepheus Deluxe.
+Below is the default NPC stat bloc for TevellerRPG.

 Character	STR	DEX	END	INT	EDU	SOC	Lifeblood	Stamina Basic Description							2x(END+Athletics skill)	END